htrgouvea/nozaki/README.md

     -e, --exclude     Exclude a specific result based on HTTP Response Code -t, --timeout     Define the timeout, default is 10s -p, --payload     Send a custom data
-    -j, --json        Display the results in JSON format -W, --workflow    Pass a YML file with a fuzzing workflow -S, --skip-ssl    Ignore SSL verification
+    -j, --json        Display the results in JSON line format (one json object per line) -W, --workflow    Pass a YML file with a fuzzing workflow -S, --skip-ssl    Ignore SSL verification
     -l, --length      Filter by the length of content response